iTwin/itwinjs-core/docs/learning/backend/ManagingClientRequestContext.md

 [[include:ClientRequestContext.asyncCallback]]
 ```

-### 2. Synchronous function invokes an asynchronous function, passing it a callback.
+### 2. Synchronous function invokes an asynchronous function, passing it a callback

 In this case, the calling function must save a reference to the ClientRequestContext.current property and transmit that to the callback.